Data Warehouse Concepts

 Joiner Transformation is an Active and Connected transformation.
 This can be used to join two sources coming from two different locations or from same location.
 For example, to join a flat file and a relational source or to join two flat files or to join a relational source and a XML source.

-In order to join two sources, there must be atleast one matching port. at least one matching port.
-While joining two sources it is a must to specify one source as master and the other as detail.
+order to join two sources, there must be atleast one matching port. at

 The Joiner transformation supports the following types of joins: